-Lee County was notified of FEMA’s decision to maintain the Community Rating System (CRS) classification and NFIP policyholder discounts following months of diligent work by the county to provide all requested and required documentation.
+Lee County was notified of FEMA’s decision to maintain the Community Rating System (CRS) classification and NFIP policyholder discounts following months of diligent work by the County to provide all requested and required documentation.

 Learn more about the post-hurricane Ian Floodplain Management Compliance Response to FEMA Officials